-- The transaction costs have been averaged over a two-year period in line with statutory guidance to reduce the level of volatility, and a floor of 0% pa has been used for the transaction costs if these were negative in any year so as not to potentially understate the effect of charges on fund values over time. - Data used is as at 31st March 2020.
+- The transaction costs have been averaged over a two-year period in line with statutory guidance to reduce the level of volatility, and a floor of 0% pa has been used for the transaction costs if these were negative in any year so as not to potentially understate the effect of charges on fund values over time. - Data used is as at 31st March 2021, unless stated otherwise.